gaetanm/caphpy/README.md

 # CaPHPy
-A simple PHP framework that I created a few years ago to learn how the MVC pattern works.
+A simple PHP framework that I created few years ago (2013) to understand how the MVC pattern works.